gravvivty/IslandSurvivorY2/README.md

 For our Software Engineering Course we had to develop a game within the MonoGame Framework in C#.<br>
 I lead the entirety of the project whilst also doing code reviews when a feature was close to done (usually an 1h online session per feature).<br>
 The entire code base has been engineered, supervised and mostly written by me (gravvivty / Steven Gayer).<br>
-With the exception of the UI namespace and the GameStateManager class.
+With the exception of the UI namespace and the GameStateManager class as well as the Unit Tests.

 # Concept